Accessibility for Content Editors

 Provide descriptive text for images

-Do provide alternative (“alt”) text for most images, especially for images that contain text, charts or graphs.
-Alt text should be used in the alt attribute inside and img element.
+Do provide alternative (“alt”) text for informational images, especially for images that contain text, charts or graphs.
+Alt text should be used in the alt attribute inside an img element.

 Don’t provide alt text that is repetitive.
 If an image is described in text (for example, if a graph is discussed in detail in the text of a page, or if a visible caption is used), duplicating that information in the alt would be redundant.

 Always provide alt text for images that are links.
-If an image serves as a link, it must have alt text that conveys what the destination on the link is.
+If an image serves as a link, it must have alt text that conveys the destination or purpose of the link.
 Don’t write this as a URL but as a phrase that would make sense to a human.
-For example, an icon of a stack of books that is a link to the McDermott library site, should have alt text that says, ‘McDermott Library.
-Stack of books.’
+For example, an icon of a stack of books that is a link to the McDermott Library site, should have alt text that says, ‘McDermott Library.’

 • Note: Don’t use “link” in your alt text on linked images.
 Assistive technology will announce that it is a link.
 In the McDermott Library example, the linked image and associated text might be announced as “Image link.
 McDermott Library.
 Stack of books.”